Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Abstract

 \section{Abstract}

 Robotic perception requires the modeling of both 3D geometry and semantics.
 Existing methods typically focus on estimating 3D bounding boxes, neglecting finer geometric details and struggling to handle general, out-of-vocabulary objects.
-To overcome these limitations, we introduce a novel task for 3D occupancy prediction, which aims to estimate the detailed occupancy and semantics of objects from multi-view images.
-To facilitate this task, we develop a label generation pipeline that produces dense, visibility-aware labels for a given scene.
-This pipeline includes point cloud aggregation, point labeling, and occlusion handling.
-We construct two benchmarks based on the Waymo Open Dataset and the nuScenes Dataset, resulting in the Occ3D-Waymo and Occ3D-nuScenes benchmarks.
-Lastly, we propose a model, dubbed Coarse-to-Fine Occupancy (CTF-Occ) network, which demonstrates superior performance in the 3D occupancy prediction task.
-This approach addresses the need for finer geometric understanding in a coarse-to-fine fashion.
+3D occupancy prediction, which estimates the detailed occupancy states and semantics of a scene, is an emerging task to overcome these limitations.
+To support 3D occupancy prediction, we develop a label generation pipeline that produces dense, visibility-aware labels for any given scene.
+This pipeline comprises three stages: voxel densification, occlusion reasoning, and image-guided voxel refinement.
+We establish two benchmarks, derived from the Waymo Open Dataset and the nuScenes Dataset, namely Occ3D-Waymo and Occ3D-nuScenes benchmarks.
+Furthermore, we provide an extensive analysis of the proposed dataset with various baseline models.
+Lastly, we propose a new model, dubbed Coarse-to-Fine Occupancy (CTF-Occ) network, which demonstrates superior performance on the Occ3D benchmarks.
 The code, data, and benchmarks are released at \url{https://tsinghua-mars-lab.github.io/Occ3D/}.